Steelers dominate skidding Jaguars 27-3, remain unbeaten | Times Leader

-The Steelers — four times in all — and posed for the cameras.
+The Steelers defense gathered in the end zone after each turnover — four times in all — and posed for the cameras.
 Some of the celebrations were planned, some candid, most cheesy.

 All of them well-deserved.